robotology/gazebo-yarp-plugins/README.md

 ```
 sudo apt-get install libtinyxml-dev libboost-system-dev
 ```
+If you are using Gazebo 3 (or any later version) installed using .deb packages, you need also to install the Gazebo development files.
+This files are provided by the `libgazebo-dev` package.

 On OS X you can instead use brew:
 ```
 brew install tinyxml boost